jonescompneurolab/hnn-core/paper.md

 # Ongoing research using HNN-core

 The scripted interface of HNN-core has enabled the development of advanced parameter inference techniques [@tolley2023methods] using Simulation Based Inference [@tejero-cantero2020sbi].
-It has been used in @thorpe2021distinct to propose new mechanisms of innocuous versus noxious sensory processing in the primary somatosensory neocortex.
-Lankinen et al. (2023)[**NEED TO GET REFERENCE] have used HNN-core to study crossmodal interactions between auditory and visual cortices.
+It has been used in @thorpe2021distinct to propose new mechanisms of innocuous versus noxious sensory processing in the primary somatosensory neocortex. @Lankinen2023.06.16.545371 have used HNN-core to study crossmodal interactions between auditory and visual cortices.
 They performed group analysis on multiple subjects along with optimization and nonparametric statistical testing.
 Additionally, @szul2022diverse used it for understanding features of beta bursts in motor cortex and @fernandez2023laminar to study auditory perception.

 Overall, HNN-core provides an expandable and sustainable Python-based software package that can help advance understanding of the cellular and circuit mechanisms of MEG/EEG signal generation and ultimately lead to new neuroscience discoveries.